 Do I Have an Infuse Bone Graft Lawsuit?

 Several patients who had the InFuse Graft implanted in an off-label procedure have filed suit against Medtronic alleging the implant caused them serious injury.
 The Doyle APC law firm is currently reviewing claims for individuals injured by the off-label implantation of an InFuse Bone Graft.
-If you believe you or someone you know has been injured as a result of the off-label implantation of the InFuse Bone Graft in the neck or cervical area, please fill out our confidential form or call us toll-free at 1-800-736-9085.
+If you believe you or someone you know has been injured as a result of the off-label implantation of the InFuse Bone Graft in the neck or cervical area, please fill out our confidential form.